 Running faster to stay in the same place

 This was the typical predicament that business owners found themselves in while negotiating the problems of slow growth as demand dipped due to competition.
-Greater success could now be obtained only through higher efficiency and more dedication from employees and to enable this principle like the scientific management theory were implemented.
+Greater success could now be obtained only through higher efficiency and more dedication from employees and to enable this principle like the scientific management theories were implemented.
 It called for a heavy-handed top-down approach wherein feedback from the lower levels to the upper echelons of the management was minimal and information flow was usually from top to bottom.

 How the theory gained momentum with the passage of time!

 When Frederick Taylor, first introduced this theory, it was termed as shop management or process management.
 He introduced this theory as he was appalled to see his colleagues deliver less than one-third of their actual potential each day with an amazing sense of regularity.
 And he set about correcting this anomaly by proposing micro-motion studies using stop-motion cameras to standardize processes.

 It led to science being applied to develop and refine the principles of management.
 “How long should a person take to perform a task?”.
 These and other such questions were answered by unleashing the principles of scientific management theory.

 The principles outlined in the theory were first applied to factories and later on, they were applied to the development of industrial psychology.
 Other leading lights who worked on refining the theory included Frank .B.
 Gilbreth (1868-1924) and Harrington Emerson (1853-1931).
 Most of them advocated that public sector organizations could save big in terms of time, money and resources by employing the principles outlined in the scientific management theory.